Jammy2211/PyAutoGalaxy/docs/index.rst

 loaded, queried and analysed.

-The software comes distributed with the **HowToGalaxy** Jupyter notebook lectures, which are written assuming no previous knowledge about galaxy structure and teach a new user the theory and statistics required to analyse galaxy data.
+The software comes distributed with the **HowToGalaxy** Jupyter notebook lectures, which are written assuming no previous knowledge about galaxy structure and teach a new user theory and statistics required to analyse galaxy data.
 Checkout `the howtogalaxy section of the readthedocs <https://pyautogalaxy.readthedocs.io/en/latest/howtogalaxy/howtogalaxy.html>`_.